 In both cases, “System_C_IP” specifies the IP address of System C.

-With this setup, any traffic sent to port 8080 on System A will be forwarded to port 80 on System C, bypassing the firewall that is blocking the connection.
+With this setup, any traffic sent to port 8080 on System A will be forwarded to port 80 on System C, bypassing the firewall blocking the connection.
 The traffic is encrypted during transmission, providing a secure means of transmitting data over an unsecured network.

 Diagram